deeplearning4j/deeplearning4j-docs/ai-winter.md

 footnote?
 In financial markets, these pessimists are called bears, and their optimistic counterparts are called bulls.
 Bulls and bears both have biases that color their predictions, and lead them to seek evidence support their beliefs.
-Being a bull or bear is not so much a matter of being right or wrong, since both tend to be right and wrong sometimes.
+Being a bull or bear is not so much a matter of being right or wrong as never being right at the same time.

 ## AI Pessimists